Quantizr/quantizr.github.io/content/posts/how-to-install/index.md

  Click Installer (either Recommended or Latest is fine, they're the same file for 1.8.9) to download Forge.

- You will get an an adwall, ignore the ad and press the red "Skip" button in the top right.
+ You will get an adwall, ignore the ad and press the red "Skip" button in the top right.
  ![adwall](images/adwall.png)

  You will download a file named `forge-1.8.9-11.15.1.2318-1.8.9-installer.jar`, once it has finished downloading, run the file.
-You will see a new window popup called "Mod system installer", make sure "Install client" is the selected option and press "OK"
+You will see a new window popup called "Mod system installer", make sure "Install client" is the selected option and press "OK".

  ![forge installer](images/forgeinstaller.png)

  Then, load up the Minecraft launcher.
-You will hopefully see a new profile named forge on the left side of the play button.
+You will hopefully see a new profile named "forge" on the left side of the play button.
  ![launcher](images/launcher1.png)

- If the new profile des not exist do the following.
+ If the new profile does not exist, do the following.
 Press the "Installations" tab near the top of the launcher, followed by the button that says "New installation."
-You will open a new menu, from there select the dropdown menu underneath version and select `release 1.8.9-forge1.8.9-11.15.1.2318-1.8.9` (it might be at the very bottom of the dropdown menu).
+You will open a new menu, from there, select the dropdown menu underneath "VERSION" and select `release 1.8.9-forge1.8.9-11.15.1.2318-1.8.9` (it might be at the very bottom of the dropdown menu).
  ![newinstallation](images/newinstallation.png)

  Give your installation a name and press "Create".